To create a space that will place value on the environment & local community, and inspire those who come here to do the same in their lives.

 A bit about Linda

-Linda’s eye for natural aesthetics is reflected throughout the lodge where she has designed the interior spaces including: furniture, lighting & bedding.
-She works daily with the staff on menus, landscaping and new design projects and has trained locals to be trekking guides and masseuses Linda has developed the weekly English class at the lodge for local children.
-She has also initiated & continues to support the weekly Balinese girls dance class & local boys soccer team class for children aged 6 – 12 yrs.
-Linda has worked extensively with the local community managing the Seacology project and raising environmental awareness in the community.
+Linda’s eye for natural aesthetics is reflected throughout the lodge where she has designed the interior & exterior spaces.
+She works daily with the staff on menus, landscaping and new design projects and has trained locals to be trekking guides and masseuses.
+Linda developed the weekly English class for local children for many years.
+She has also initiated & continues to support the weekly Balinese girls dance class & local boys soccer team for children aged 6 – 12 yrs.
+Linda has worked with the local community managing the Seacology project and raising environmental awareness in the community.

-Linda has a love for Orangutans and has developed trekking tours in Sumatra to bring economic benefits to the local community and raise awareness - on the plight of the Orangutan. see Orangutan Treks
+Linda has a love for Orangutans and has developed trekking Tours in Sumatra to bring economic benefits to the local community and raise awareness - on the plight of the Sumatran Orangutan. see Orangutan Treks

-Linda is a Consultant for PT Bali Greenworld providing expertise in the Sustainable Tourism Design & management sector.
+Linda is a Consultant for PT Bali Greenworld providing expertise in: Sustainable Tourism, Design & Business management.

 * Winner of the 2007 - 2008 and 2010 – 2011 Wild Asia Responsible Tourism Award for best Eco Lodge in South East Asia